bencwallace/Probly/docs/source/quick.rst

 Quick start
 ###########

-First, make sure that ProblY is `installed <https://bencwallace.github.io/installation.html>`_.
+First, make sure that Probly is `installed <https://bencwallace.github.io/installation.html>`_.

 ******************************
 A note on reproducible results